eyupbarlas/eyupbarlas/README.md

 Hi 👋 My name is Eyüp Barlas
 ============================

-Software Engineer | Open Source Developer | Blockchain Enthusiast
+Software Engineer | Open Source Developer
 -----------------------------------------------------------------

-I'm a 4rd year Computer Engineering student.
-I have been working with Python for the last year.
+Full Stack Java Developer with 3 years of experience in developing software for big companies.
+Expertise in Agile methodologies, with a strong ability to rapidly learn and integrate new technologies.
+Skilled at team collaboration while working in remote environments.
 I like building my own projects and sharing them with people on GitHub.
-Currently I'm working on Blockchain Development.

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [eyupbarlas2134@gmail.com](mailto:eyupbarlas2134@gmail.com)
-* 🧠  I'm learning Solidity, Java
+* 🧠  I'm learning Java, JavaScript
 * 🤝  I'm open to collaborate on interesting, fun, cool projects

 ### Skills